kengibson1111/go-stdlib/README.md

 ## bytes

-* buffer - shows how to use a buffer in various ways (Write, as a stream, transferring to another stream)

 * bufferreader - shows how to turn a buffer into an io.Reader.
 Handy.

 * compare - basic comparison and equality.